addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

    * - **Parameter**
      - **Description**
    * - '--image-id $EX003_IMAGE_ID'
-     - What AMI to use
+     - Specifies what **AMI** to use
    * - '--instance-type t2.micro'
-     - The Instance type defines the number of vCPUs, the amount of Memory, the size and type Storage, Network performance, etc...
+     - Specifies the **Instance-type**, which in turn defines the number of vCPUs, the amount of memory, the size and type of storage, network performance, etc...
    * - '--key-name acpkey1'
-     - What Key Pair to use.
+     - Specifies which **Key Pair** to use for remote access to the Instance.
    * - '--subnet-id $EX003_SUBNET_PUB'
-     -
+     - Specifies which **subnet** to connect the Instance to.
    * - '--security-group-ids $EX003_SG'
-     -
+     - Specifies which **Security Group** to use for controlling access to the Instance.
    * - '--client-token awscertprep-ex-003-001'
-     -
+     - Specifies an arbitrary **Token**, to be used to make this an idempotent operation.

 Output: